 Want more info?

-Bradley’s Mund-Lagowski Department of Chemistry & Biochemistry, as well as the Departments of Biology, Health Science, Mechanical Engineering with Biomedical Concentration, Psychology and Community Wellness, all offer curricula leading to a Bachelor of Science or Bachelor of Arts in Biology or Chemistry with an emphasis in preparing to continue studies in medical school.
-These programs prepare graduates to comprehend and utilize the current interdisciplinary nature of scientific investigation and emphasize active, investigative learning techniques, preparing students to go on to graduate studies, as well as emphasize the required and recommended courses needed to prepare for the Medical College Admission Test (MCAT) and for admission to medical school.
+Bradley’s Mund-Lagowski Department of Chemistry & Biochemistry, as well as the Departments of Biology, Health Science, Mechanical Engineering with Biomedical Concentration, Psychology and Community Wellness, all offer curricula leading to a Bachelor of Science or Bachelor of Arts, with an emphasis in preparing to continue studies in medical school.
+These programs prepare graduates to comprehend and utilize the current interdisciplinary nature of scientific investigation and emphasize active, investigative learning techniques.
+They prepare students to go on to graduate studies, as well as emphasize the required and recommended courses needed to prepare for the Medical College Admission Test (MCAT) and for admission to medical school.

-To gain entrance into medical school, students will typically need a competitive grade point average of 3.5 or higher, a score of 30 or higher on the MCAT, demonstrated service or volunteerism and undergraduate research.
-The program at Bradley prepares students very well for these requirements.
+To gain entrance into medical school, students will typically need a competitive grade point average of 3.5 or higher, a score of 30 or higher on the MCAT, demonstrated service or volunteerism, health-related experience, and undergraduate research.
+A Bradley education prepares students very well for these requirements.

-Bradley’s Pre-Med majors have been accepted to many prestigious graduate programs, including programs offered at:
+Recent Bradley Pre-Med students have been accepted to many prestigious graduate programs, including:

 - Northwestern University